 Undergraduate students enrolled at a recognised international college or university can spend a semester or year at the University of Aberdeen.
 With over 70 undergraduate majors on offer across the University, you will find a great choice of classes to take at Aberdeen and will be able to tailor your selection to suit your individual requirements.

-The University has welcomed visiting students for over four decades and has a dedicated team to assist you through the entire process, from the initial application.
+The University has welcomed visiting students for over four decades and has a dedicated team to assist you through the entire process.

 The University of Aberdeen is fully semesterised, which means you can study at Aberdeen for the fall semester (September-December), spring semester (January-May) or a full academic year.

-Most of our undergraduate courses are available to visiting study abroad students.
+Most of our undergraduate courses are available to incoming study abroad and exchange students.
 As a large research-intensive university with over 600 degree programmes, students easily find courses that match their academic interests and fulfil requirements of their home university.

 Particular strengths are the University’s undergraduate courses in medical sciences and engineering.
 Study abroad and exchange students may also conduct research in history and/or chemistry while at Aberdeen.